cullendales/luna/README.md

 # Luna
-Introducing Luna - a multimodal AI assistant.
+Introducing Luna - a multimodal smart speaker.

 ## About
 Luna is a personilized assistant similar to an Amazon Echo or Google Home.